quintans/eventsourcing/README.md

     2 instances -> balanced to 2 workers each
     3 instances -> due to the non remainder, each would try to lock 2 workers, but since the first 2 instances already have a lock, they would not release it and the 3rd instance would have zero workers locked, ending in an unfair distribution.

 I went the extra mile and also developed a projections rebuild capability where we replay all the events to rebuild any projection.
+The process is described as follow:

 Request Rebuild projections
 - Acquire Freeze Lock